Premiership of John Major

 Internal Conservative Party divisions on the EU, a number of scandals involving Conservative MPs (widely known as "sleaze"), and questions about his economic credibility are seen as the main factors that led Major to resign as party leader in June 1995.
-However, he sought reelection as Conservative leader in the 1995 Conservative Party leadership election, and was comfortably re-elected.
+However, he sought reelection as Conservative leader in the 1995 Conservative leadership election, and was comfortably re-elected.
 Notwithstanding, public opinion of his leadership was poor, both before and after.
-By December 1996, the Government had lost its majority in the House of Commons due to a series of by-election defeats and an MP crossing the floor.
+By December 1996, the government had lost its majority in the House of Commons due to a series of by-election defeats and an MP crossing the floor.

-In 1995, Major resigned as party leader, amid internal divisions over UK membership of the European Union, parliamentary scandals (widely known as "sleaze") and questions over his economic credibility.
-Despite being reelected as Conservative leader in the 1995 Conservative Party leadership election, his administration remained unpopular, and soon lost its parliamentary majority.
-The Labour Party pulled ahead of the Conservatives in every local election during Major's leadership, which increased after Blair became Labour leader in 1994.
 Major sought to rebuild public trust in the Conservatives following a series of scandals, including the events of Black Wednesday in 1992, through campaigning on the strength of the economic recovery following the early 1990s recession, but faced divisions within the party over the UK's membership of the European Union.

-At the 1997 general election, the Labour Party inflicted one of the largest electoral defeats upon the Conservative Party, resulting in a Labour government ending 18 years of Conservative rule, and Major was succeeded as prime minister by Blair.
-Major served as Leader of the Opposition for seven weeks while the leadership election to replace him was underway.
-He formed a temporary Shadow Cabinet, and Major himself served as shadow foreign secretary and Shadow Secretary of State for Defence.
-His resignation as Conservative leader formally took effect in June 1997 after the election of William Hague.
+The Conservatives lost the 1997 general election in a landslide to the opposition Labour Party led by Tony Blair, ending 18 years of Conservative government.
+After Blair succeeded Major as prime minister, Major served as Leader of the Opposition for seven weeks while the leadership election to replace him took place.
+He formed a temporary shadow cabinet, and Major himself served as shadow foreign secretary and shadow secretary of state for defence.
+His resignation as Conservative leader formally took effect in June 1997 following the election of William Hague.